reefland/find-orphaned-rbd-images/README.md

 # no output
 ```

-* No output when quiet mode enabled and image can not be removed.
+* No output when quiet mode enabled and image cannot be removed.

 ---